-The Clery Report is compiled by the Vice Chancellor for Finance and Administration.
-Crime and arrest statistics for the report are compiled from police reports from the files of UACCB's security office and the Independence County Sherriff's Department.
-Judicial referral statistics are provided by UACCB's Office of Finance and Administration.
+The Clery Report is compiled by the Executive Director of Facilities and Auxiliary Services or designee.
+Crime and arrest statistics for the report are compiled from police reports from the files of UACCB's security office and both the Batesville Police Department and Independence County Sherriff's Department.
+Judicial referral statistics are provided by UACCB's Executive Director of Facilities and Auxiliary Services.
 Inquiries are made to the top University administrators, directors and department heads requesting information if a crime was reported to anyone in their area and not reported to the police.
 Every attempt is made to ensure that the information provided is accurate.